Protect your home’s value by learning how to clean wood floors safely, so their shine lasts for years to come.

 Pet stains on wood floors should be cleaned immediately with a paper towel, then spray the area with a 1:4 vinegar-water solution to get rid of the odor, so your pet doesn’t think it’s their new potty spot.

 Remember, you should always vacuum or dust-mop wood floors before mopping, or you’ll create a layer of mud that turns into dust once it dries.

 You will need:

 To prepare: Combine the water, white vinegar, and rubbing alcohol in a spray bottle.
 Add three (3) drops of liquid dish soap.
-(DO NOT use more or you will leave streaks!)
-Add 5-10 drops of your favorite essential oil.
+You can also add essential oil if you can’t stand the other ingredients’ smell.
 Gently swirl to combine.

 To use: Spray a 3’x3′ area then use a microfiber mop to remove the solution.
 Change mop pads once they start to look dirty, so you don’t leave streaks.
 Repeat until you’ve finished cleaning your wood floor, then sit back and enjoy the shine.